Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: STATIC STELLAR BACKGROUNDS

 One may see from Eq.~(\ref{eq:B_component}) that there is a discontinuity in $B_\phi$ at the surface when $\xi > 0$.
-In fact, this discontinuity is due to the simplified treatment used in the Grad-Shafranov equation.
-In reality, this drop will spread out in the magnetosphere without any discontinuities in order to match the vacuum solution (see \cite{de_Souza_2019} for a more detailed discussion).
+In fact, this is due to the simplified treatment used in the Grad-Shafranov equation\footnote{Although such a discontinuity could be caused by the presence of surface currents, the physical origin of these currents remains unclear.}.
+In reality, the drop in $B_\phi$ will more likely spread out in the magnetosphere so as to match the vacuum solution continuously (see \cite{de_Souza_2019} for a more detailed discussion).

 As pointed out in \cite{Colaiuda_2008}, there may exist some points inside the star $r=\bar{r} < R$ such that $a_1(\bar{r})=0$, and hence $B_r(\bar{r})=0$; conversely such points never exist for $r > R$.
 The locations of these points will depend on the value of $\xi$.
 If such a point exists, the magnetic flux would be confined inside the spherical surface with radius $\bar{r}$.
 In this case, the field lines are said to be in disjoint domains.
-For this magnetic field configuration, a physical interpretation is still missing and we treat it as unphysical case in this work.
+For such magnetic field configuration, a physical interpretation is still missing and we treat it as unphysical case in this work.
 We shall not study those configurations.

-In this work, two different types of cores inside neutron stars will be considered : normal fluid cores and superconducting cores.
+In this work, two different types of cores inside neutron stars will be considered: normal fluid cores and superconducting cores.
 As they have different properties, their corresponding magnetic field models will also be different.

-For a normal fluid core, the magnetic field extends throughout the star and the situation has been well discussed in the literature (e.g., \cite{2004ApJ...600..296I}).
-The regularity condition at the centre of the star implies that $a_1$ should have the form
+For a normal fluid core, the magnetic field extends throughout the star.
+This situation has been well discussed in the literature (e.g., \cite{2004ApJ...600..296I}).
+The regularity condition at the center of the star implies that $a_1$ should have the form

-where $\alpha_c$ is a constant determined by the junction condition with $a^{\textrm{(ex)}}_1$ at stellar surface.
-Here, we define that $a_1(r)$ would not have any nodes for $r < R$ for the following ranges:
+where $\alpha_c$ is a constant determined by the junction condition with $a^{\textrm{(ex)}}_1$ at the stellar surface.
+Here, we require $a_1(r)$ to have no node for $r < R$ for the following ranges:

 It should be noted that the values of $(\xi_a,\xi_b,\xi_c)$ all depend on the chosen EOS and the stellar model.
 If $\xi$ lies inside these ranges, it is defined to be physical.
 We shall not consider parameters outside these ranges.